Office of System Safety

 Required Education and Experience

-- Associate degree in Business Administration, Safety, Public Administration, Emergency Management, or related field.
-Demonstrated equivalent experience, education and/or technical credentials to include an additional two years of related experience may be considered in lieu of degree.
+- Bachelor’s degree in Safety, Emergency Management, Business, Civil, Electrical, or Mechanical engineering, or related field.
+Demonstrated equivalent experience, education, and/or technical credentials to include four (4) additional years of experience may be considered in lieu of a degree.

-- Minimum of five (5) years of experience in the transportation industry related to the responsibilities of the position, at least two (2) years of which entail experience in one or more of the following: Transportation (train operations), Maintenance of Equipment, Maintenance of Way (Track, Structures, Communications & Signals, Power) and/or conducting safety-related investigations.
-Experience in another complex operating/industrial environment may be considered in lieu of experience in the transportation industry.
+- Minimum of five (5) years of experience in a transportation industry (at least two (2) of which are in one of the following: Transportation-train operations, Maintenance of Equipment, Track & Structures or Signal) and/or conducting safety-related investigations.

 This is a Federally Regulated position and subject to toxicology testing.